Sisters of Charity of Montreal (Grey Nuns)

 The first Home and School Association (HSA) was formed in January 1951.
 Activities included hosting an Open House, instituting the Powder Puff Prom and Miss Academy, and purchasing chairs for the auditorium.

 In 1971 the HSA was replaced by the Mothers’ Guild which, in turn, evolved into the Parents’ Guild in 1992.
-The Parents’ Guild provides hospitality, delivers essential services in the Tartan Shop and Corner Store, fosters a sense of community among parents and raises funds to enhance programs for students.
+The Parents’ Guild provides hospitality, operates the Corner Store, fosters a sense of community among parents and raises funds to enhance programs for students.
 The Guilds’ biggest undertaking, International Day inaugurated November 9, 1975, is an annual event celebrating the diversity of families within the SMA community.

 Top: Alumnae Association Foundresses, 1909